These Old Cookbooks

 She needed a quick sweet to go with some ribeye steak sandwiches that she made on the grill.
 So she turned to her trusty Pot O’Gold cookbook, and stumbled upon this Oatmeal Cherry Bar recipe.

-Barbara tends to keep cans of cherry pie filling in the cabinet which is the main ingredient in this recipe.
-With that being said, she’s always looking for recipes using cherry pie filling.
-These Glazed Oatmeal Cherry Bars were done in no time and Barbara had lunch ready to deliver to the fields.
+These Cherry Bars with oatmeal were done in no time, and Barbara had lunch ready to deliver to the fields.
 All three men – as well as several family members – agreed that these bars needed to be on the menu again.

 How to Make Glazed Oatmeal Cherry Bars